jennyreddish/seshat/docs/source/software-tools.rst

     .. tab:: Mac/Linux

         1. Create an account on `GitHub <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>`_.

-        2. Ensure Git installed on your computer:
+        2. Check if Git is installed on your computer by opening Terminal and typing:

-            - On a Mac or Linux computer, open Terminal and type `git --version` to check if Git is installed.
+            ```bash
+                git --version
+            ```

-        3. If Git is not installed already:
+        3. If Git is not installed already, install Git via Homebrew by typing:

-            - On a Mac or Linux computer, install Git via Homebrew by typing `brew install git` in Terminal.
+            ```bash
+                brew install git
+            ```

     .. tab:: Windows

         1. Create an account on `GitHub <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>`_.

-        2. Ensure Git installed on your computer:
+        2. Check if Git is installed on your computer by opening the Anaconda command prompt and typing:

-            - On a Windows computer, open the Anaconda command prompt and type `git --version` to check if Git is installed.
+            ```bash
+                git --version
+            ```

-        3. If Git is not installed already:
+        3. If Git is not installed already, install Git by typing:

-            - On a Windows computer, install Git by typing `conda install -c conda-forge git` in the Anaconda command prompt.
+            ```bash
+                conda install -c conda-forge git
+            ```